MicrosoftDocs/cloud-adoption-framework/docs/get-started/migrate.md

 ## Step 8: Migrate your first 10 workloads

 The technical effort required to migrate your first 10 workloads is relatively straightforward.
 It's also an iterative process that you repeat as you migrate more assets.
-In this process, you assess your workloads (see step 4), deploy your workloads, and then release them to your production environment.
+In this process, you assess your workloads, deploy your workloads, and then release them to your production environment.

 ![Phases of iterative migration efforts: assess, deploy, release](../_images/migrate/methodology-effort-only.png)

-Cloud migration tools make it possible to migrate all VMs in a datacenter in one pass or iteration.
+Cloud migration tools enable migrating all virtual machines in a datacenter in one pass or iteration.
 It's more common to migrate a smaller number of workloads during each iteration.
-Breaking up the migration into smaller waves or releases requires more planning, but a smaller number reduces technical risks and the impact of organizational change management.
+Breaking up the migration into smaller increments requires more planning, but it reduces technical risks and the impact of organizational change management.

 With each iteration, the cloud adoption team gets better at migrating workloads.
-These steps start the technical team on this maturity curve:
+These steps help the technical team mature their capabilities:

 1. Migrate your first workload in a pure information as a service (IaaS) approach by using the tools outlined in the [Azure migration guide](../migrate/azure-migration-guide/index.md).
-2. Expand tooling options to use migration and modernization by using the [migration scenarios](../migrate/azure-best-practices/contoso-migration-overview.md).
+2. Expand tooling options to use migration and modernization by using the [migration examples](../migrate/azure-best-practices/contoso-migration-overview.md).
-3. Develop your technical strategy by using broader approaches outlined in the [migration best practices](../migrate/azure-best-practices/index.md).
+3. Develop your technical strategy by using broader approaches outlined in [Azure cloud migration best practices](../migrate/azure-best-practices/index.md).
 4. Improve consistency, reliability, and performance through an efficient migration-factory approach as outlined in [Migration process improvements](../migrate/migration-considerations/index.md).

 **Deliverables:**